 ITALIAN FALLEN WORKERS MEMORIAL PROJECT

-THE STORY OF ITALIANS IN CANADIAN LABOUR HISTORY
+THE STORY OF ITALIAN CANADIAN LABOUR HISTORY

 • Home

-• Our History
+• Our Project's History

-• Our Donors
+• Fallen Workers Project Donors

 • Our Story in Video